Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Conclusion

-To construct and justify the new algorithm, properties of the space of series of finite rank were studied.
+To construct and justify the new algorithm, the properties of the space of low-rank time series were studied.
 These properties can be useful not only in the framework of the algorithm justification.
 In particular, we proved (Theorem~\ref{th:tangent}) that the tangent subspace at the point $\tsS$, which is governed by a GLRR($\bfa$), can be described in terms of the GLRR($\bfa^2$).
-This fact allows to construct first-order linear approximations to functions at points from $\calD_r$.
-Then, in Section~\ref{sec:ZofA} we present a numerically stable algorithm of projection of a series to the set $\calZ(\bfa)$ of series, which are governed by a GLRR($\bfa$).
+This fact allows one to construct first-order linear approximations to functions at points from $\calD_r$.
+Then, in Section~\ref{sec:ZofA} we present a numerically stable algorithm of projecting a series to the set $\calZ(\bfa)$ of time series, which are governed by the GLRR($\bfa$).
 This can be useful for numerical solutions of different approximation problems related to the SLRA problems.